Scientific Contributions

 *senior author

-PREMM5 and PREMMplus
+Pathogenic Variant Prediction for Hereditary Cancer: PREMM5 and PREMMplus

 PREMM5 is a risk assessment algorithm that predicts the probability of a pathogenic variant in any of the five Lynch syndrome-related genes.
 On the PREMM project, I led the adaptation of the PREMM5™ provider-facing application to a patient-facing risk assessment web application in an extensive community-engaged iterative adaptation.
 I coordinated two multi-site workgroups and an onsite software development team that collaborated with patient stakeholders from Denver Health in an iterative design process to ensure the application was accessible to patients from medically underserved populations.
 I also led the development of a data model that supported structured capture of participant interactions with the tool and trained the multi-site recruitment team in its use.
 In my mentored supplement to CHARM, I led an interdisciplinary qualitative and quantitative evaluation of these patient-facing web tools and trained in qualitative interview and analysis techniques.
 I also received formal didactic training from Oregon Health and Sciences University (OHSU).
 This version of PREMM5 has since been adapted and incorporated into the EHR at Dana Farber Cancer Institute, where it is administered to GI oncology patients.
 Further, it has informed the language of the patient-facing adaptation of PREMMplus, an updated algorithm that assesses pathogenic variant risk in 19 genes associated with 18 cancers and neoplasms.
 I have been working on this adaptation of PREMMplus, and am co-investigator on the PREMMplus R01 (5R01CA132829).
-I will also be co-investigator on a recently awarded R01 (R01CA292900), whose goal is to adapt implement and test the patient-facing PREMMplus in a diverse population of individuals, including adapting the PREMMplus into a SMART on FHIR application for EHR integration in a vendor-agnostic fashion.
+I am also be co-investigator on a recently awarded R01 (R01CA292900), whose goal is to adapt implement and test the patient-facing PREMMplus in a diverse population of individuals, including adapting the PREMMplus into a SMART on FHIR application for EHR integration in a vendor-agnostic fashion.

 Publications